dflex-js/dflex/README.md

 1- [Fork DFlex](https://github.com/dflex-js/dflex/fork) then clone the
 repository.

-2- Create a new branch: git checkout -b my-branch-name.
+2- Create a new branch: `git checkout -b my-branch-name`.

 3- Make your change.